K to 6 Circulars – Edition 2, February 2025

 School leaders are advised that in 2025 they may register for Brightpath throughout the year by contacting Maureen Lorimer, Principal Consultant – Strategic Projects.

-Regular data transfer dates allow all schools to regularly update their Brightpath student and teacher information through the registration process in SIRS throughout the year.
+Regular data transfer dates allow all schools to update their Brightpath student and teacher information through the registration process in SIRS throughout the year.

 Data transfers to Brightpath will occur on the following dates in 2025: